vivinprabhu/Cloud-Configuration-ML/README.md

 2. **Download the dataset:**

    Ensure that the dataset `cloud.csv` is present in the project directory.
-The dataset should have the following columns: `numberOfInstances`, `instanceName`, `storageSize` and others required for the model.

 ## Usage